ChrisFairless/blog/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a data scientist who specialises in atmospheric science and demographic modelling.
-I'm currently looking for new opportunities while I finish my work on the next generation of the Greater London Authority's population model.
+I'm a data scientist specialising in weather, climate and demographic modelling.
+I'm currently looking for new opportunities while I finish a project building the next generation of the Greater London Authority's population model.